Judeochristianity Jewish star Christian cross

 On the Recognition of a Palestinian State

-One would have to be willfully ignorant not to realize what would happen if at this time in history a Palestinian state were to be established based on unilateral recognition with no conditions placed on Hamas and on Palestinian society.
+One would have to be willfully ignorant not to realize what would happen if at this time in history a Palestinian state were established based on unilateral recognition with no conditions placed on Hamas and on Palestinian society.
 By now it should be clear what the slogan “Free Palestine” means: it is not “free the West Bank,” now occupied by Israel as the result of a defensive war.
 It means “Free Palestine” as Palestinians understand Palestine, which means all of Israel, which Hamas has explicitly stated belongs to the Palestinians and must be taken by force if necessary.
+The pro-Palestinian slogan says it all: Free Palestine “from the River to the Sea.”
+For those who may not be aware (and apparently many are not), this refers to the Jordan River and the Mediterranean Sea - precisely the area in which Israel is situated.

-A society that has institutionalized anti-Jewish hatred and is led by a truly genocidal organization, Hamas, will without a doubt make of an independent Palestinian state on the West Bank what it made of Gaza.
+A society that has institutionalized anti-Jewish hatred and is led by a truly genocidal organization, Hamas, backed by a fanatical, antisemitic religious cult, the government of Iran, will without a doubt make of an independent Palestinian state on the West Bank what it made of Gaza.
 It will become another front in the war to eradicate the state of Israel.
 The West Bank is already full of weapons smuggled by Iran, ready to be used if the area acquires sovereign power.
 But, one might ask, what about the Palestinian Authority?
 Hamas would no more allow the Palestinian Authority a share of power in a unified West Bank-Gaza than it did in Gaza alone, when, refusing to share power, it chased out the PA in a violent civil struggle.
 An independent Palestinian state under current coditions will not bring lasting peace, but another war making the current conflict in Gaza look like a schoolyard brawl.

-If any Palestinian state is ever established, it must not be before the Palestinians themselves make, and actually act upon, some necessary concession.
-These would include releasing all of the hostages, agreeing to demilitarization, and putting an end to anti-Jewish incitement in the Palestinian education system.
-The failure to mention any such concessions in the current bid to recognize a Palestinian state constitutes a reward to Hamas for the atrocities it committed on October 7.
+If any Palestinian state is ever established, it must not be before the Palestinians themselves agree to some basic and necessary principles.
+These would include agreeing to demilitarization, recognizing Jewish as well as Palestinian sovereign rights, and putting an end to anti-Jewish incitement in the Palestinian educational system.
+The failure to mention any such concessions in the current bid to recognize a Palestinian state, as well as the refusal to hold Hamas responsible for its actions, constitutes a reward to Hamas for the atrocities it committed on October 7.
 The message this sends is clear: if you want to gain acceptance in the international community, you can’t go wrong by killing Jews.

 The One More Thing Needed